-- Working to raise awareness of this issue and seek to develop a Code of Conduct for all Leisure Operators to voluntarily sign up to
+- Working to raise awareness of this issue and seeking to develop a Code of Conduct for all Leisure Operators to voluntarily sign up to

-- Building clauses into our clients’ new contracts to prevent these behaviours, in order to reduce costs being built into future management fees and disrupting customers through a handover period
+- Building clauses into our clients’ new contracts to prevent these behaviours, in order to reduce costs being built into future management fees and disrupting customers during a handover period

 - Ensuring attention is paid to the ownership and transfer of data, to prevent exiting operators holding their clients or new operators to ransom.

-Sport, physical activity and leisure is far more than facility provision, but there still seems to be an emphasis on this as ‘the solution’ despite increased financial pressure on local government.
+Sport, physical activity and leisure is far more than traditional leisure facility provision, but there still seems to be an emphasis on this as ‘the solution’ despite increased financial pressure on local government.

 At SLC we encourage councils and their operating partners to recognise that community benefits and advantages are to be found outside as well as inside the walls of a leisure facility.
 We know what a difference it can make to an isolated community, to be able to engage in sport and physical activity, and we recognise that this cannot always be achieved through traditional approaches.
 For this reason, we advocate that outreach work, along with sport and physical activity development, is used to develop community cohesion, support social engagement, improve mental and physical wellbeing and improve individual personal development.

 We remain committed to drawing upon the latest strategies from government and Sport England.
-We will continue to question traditional working practices and solutions that for too long have maintained the status quo of targeting the ‘easy to reach’ rather than those with the greatest needs – recently highlighted by Tim Hollingsworth, the Chief Executive of Sport England.
+We will continue to question traditional working practices and solutions that for too long have maintained the status quo of targeting the ‘easy to reach’ rather than those with the greatest needs – recently highlighted by Tim Hollingsworth, Chief Executive of Sport England.

 Why?
 Because we recognise the long-term mental and physical benefits of engaging in sport and physical activity and we believe we all have a role to play in ensuring that anybody who wants to take part in sport or physical activity is given a sustainable opportunity to do so.